-In short, if you have tax arrears, then this will have a negative effect on your business.
+If you have tax arrears, this will have a negative effect on your business.
 For this reason, it’s a good idea to avoid them whenever possible by paying your taxes in a timely manner.

 In 2017, it was announced that the Australian Taxation Office would be able to disclose tax arrears information to credit reporting bureaus.
 This only applies to business with Australian Business Numbers, and they have also stated that they will not share the tax information of those businesses which have taken up some form of repayment plan.

 It’s not clear precisely how tax arrears will have an impact on business credit, as credit reporting bureaus do not publish their calculations publicly.
 What is clear, however, is that a low credit score will affect your ability to get finance and refinance other loans.
 It can also lead to higher interest rates on credit cards.

 One way that you can avoid some of the negative effects of tax arrears is by making use of the unique tax treatment of lump-sum payments.
 This is known as the lump-sum payment in arrears tax offset.

 A lump sum payment in arrears is a payment that is made for products or services that were provided in previous income years.
 The tax offset is designed to ensure that you don’t overpay tax for years in which you receive these kinds of payments.
 For example, you may overpay tax due to being in a higher tax bracket than when you actually earned the lump sum.